atkinssamuel/knowledge-repo/UofT/homomorphic-encryption/homomorphic-encryption.md

 Available: https://eprint.iacr.org/2016/421.pdf<br />

 Summary:
-- Introduces CKKS (Cheon, Kim, Kim, Song) encryption scheme
+- Introduces CKKS (Cheon, Kim, Kim, Song) a.k.a.
+HEAAN (Homomorphic Encryption for Arithmetic of Approximate Numbers) encryption scheme
 - CKKS utilizes "rescaling" and "isometric ring homomorphism" during packing
 - The depth of the precision loss during homomorphic evaluation is bounded by the depth of a circuit with this scheme